-- monitored and enforced; conditions can be enforced through State and municipal permitting requirements, municipal code, and conditions provide a means of redress through the Planning Commission. - 4.
-The proposed use will not introduce hazardous conditions at the site that cannot be mitigated to protect adjacent properties, the vicinity, and the public health, safety and welfare of the community from such hazard; because the proposed use is similar to and consistent with existing uses in the area.
+- 3. All conditions necessary to lessen any impacts of the proposed use are conditions that can be monitored and enforced; conditions can be enforced through State and municipal permitting requirements, municipal code, and conditions provide a means of redress through the Planning Commission. - 4.
+The proposed use will not introduce hazardous conditions at the site that cannot be mitigated to protect adjacent properties, the vicinity, and the public health, safety and welfare of the community from such hazard; because the proposed use is similar to and consistent with existing use of the site and does not introduce additional hazards.
 Other safety concerns such as food and fire safety are addressed through other permitting processes. - 5.
 The conditional use will be supported by, and not adversely affect, adequate public facilities and services; or that conditions can be imposed to lessen any adverse impacts on such facilities and services; there are adequate public facilities such as utilities and streets in the area that can support the additional use. - 6.
 Burden of proof; the applicant has met the burden of proof to demonstrate that the use is appropriate for the zoning district, the character of the neighborhood, and not hazardous or detrimental to the surrounding area.